As a business owner, you are probably aware that the national minimum wage increases every financial year. Are you confident that you are compliant?

 What employers need to consider

-These are our top four actions that employers should consider to suitably respond to the minimum wage increase.
+These are the top four actions that employers should consider to suitably respond to the minimum wage increase.

-- Check the penalty rates section in the applicable modern award/s, with consideration to the phasing in of the reduction of penalty rates.
+- Check the penalty rates section in the applicable modern award/s.

 - Are junior rates applicable, and have relevant age-based pay increases been applied?